fortrabbit/blog/infra-research-2024.md

 Beside all the soft facts, there are hard facts that need to match in the first case: technical requirements and quality of service.
 We compared AWS, Hetzner, OVH and Vultr.
 The later two at this stage for reference.
 We wanted to know if we can somehow make our platform work on Hetzner, even with extended efforts and custom code from our side.
 Actually we planned to publish a much more detailed analysis of our performance tests.
 But it's too much effort to them in shape.
 Here are some notes to get you an idea:

-- Random write performance is not what we hoped for, comparable to Linode.
-While on AWS EBS volumes running Ceph we get ~12 MiB/s random write performance which is the same performance as random writes directly to an EBS volume.
+- Random write performance is not what we hoped for, comparable to Linode
+  - While on AWS EBS volumes running Ceph we get ~12 MiB/s random write performance which is the same performance as random writes directly to an EBS volume
 - Hetzner's private network has latency that is on average twice that of AWS private network.
-Sometimes Hetzner pings goes all the way up to 30ms.
+  - Sometimes Hetzner pings goes all the way up to 30ms.
 - No LB floating IPs (ETA?)
   - max.
 LB performance 40k concurrent connections, enough? or need of multiple LBs?
   - firewall rules are not configurable on LB